Pangong Tso Panorama

 Leh to Nubra Valley Via Khardung-la Pass

-The next morning, we woke up early and had a quick breakfast to begin our 140 km drive to Nubra Valley, about 5 to 6 hours away.
+The next morning, we woke up early and had a quick breakfast before our 140 km drive to Nubra Valley, about 5 to 6 hours away.

 On the way, we passed by the Khardung-la Pass – incorrectly cited as the highest vehicle-accessible pass in the world – at an altitude of 5,359 meters (17,582 ft) above sea level.